 Dairy Arts Center

-The Dairy Art Center’s 42,000 square foot facility houses disciplines ranging from visual arts, theater, and film to dance and music.
+The Dairy Art Center’s 42,000-square-foot facility houses disciplines ranging from visual arts, theater, and film to dance and music.
 A professional environment complete with art galleries, performance venues, teaching studios, offices, rehearsal spaces, dance studios, and a 60-seat art-house cinema, it is Boulder’s largest multi-disciplinary arts center.
-The Dairy’s audience spans all ages, backgrounds and ability levels, from young student to seasoned performer and from first-time to seasoned theatergoers.
-Our audience is inclusive of all ages and backgrounds as well as adults and children of various cultures and levels of ability; our facility is accessible to persons with physical mobility challenges.
+The Dairy’s audience spans all ages, backgrounds, and ability levels, from young students to seasoned theatergoers.
+Our audience is inclusive of all ages and backgrounds, as well as adults and children of various cultures and levels of ability; our facility is accessible to persons with physical mobility challenges.
 To see the schedule of events at The Dairy, click here.

 Frequently Asked Questions

 To get the fullest Boulder experience in a single day, be sure to visit the beautiful grounds of Chautauqua, stroll the famous Pearl Street Mall, enjoy a cup of tea at the Boulder Dushanbe Tea House, and cool your feet in Boulder Creek.
 Then, go ahead and extend your stay because there are tons of other things to do and see in Boulder!